haaamin/Towards_Accelerating_Model_Parallelism_in_Distributed_Deep_Learning_Systems/README.md

 # Towards Accelerating Model Parallelism in Distributed Deep Learning Systems

-data repository for this paper.
+Data repository for this paper.

 ## Authors